Real People Stories – Kate

 This indicates reduced immunity and depletion of the body’s resources.

-If eosinophils increase above 4, this may indicate a helminthic invasion; taking an eosinophilic cationic protein test is also necessary.
+If eosinophils increase above 4, this may indicate a helminthic invasion; taking an eosinophilic cationic protein exam is also necessary.

 Therefore, ESR is normal despite the general CBC picture of viral inflammation in the body in the blood and clinically high temperature with due symptoms.
 The body became tired of fighting and surrendered its defence.